Rabbi Haskel Lookstein Congregation Kehilath Jeshurun:

 David I. Bernstein, Ph.D., Dean, Pardes Institute of Jewish Studies

 Uri L’Tzedek is about taking religious Jewish life and making sure that we apply it in the broadest context as well.
 It is important not only for the impact they have when helping to address social justice issues; it is just as important for us as individuals as well, to ensure that our religious compass remains intact.
 I support their work, and have encouraged Pardes students to do so as well.

 “R’ Chaim of Brisk was once asked how one might define succinctly the role of a spiritual leader.
 While today many spiritual leaders would define the role as related to learning or teaching Torah, this was not R’ Chaim’s answer.
 He answered that such a role is primarily in place in order to protect the weaker elements in society from exploitation and abuse.
 Any organization which commits itself to this goal, and makes a difference for people everywhere on a day-to-day basis, becomes a shining beacon in the fullest sense for what true leadership is.”

 Frederick M. Lawrence, President, Brandeis University

 “Uri L’Tzedek offers a model in action of what can be accomplished by individuals committed to social justice and dedicated to improving the lives of others.
 The call to social justice is one that resonates with Brandeis University and educational leaders across the spectrum of American society.
 As with Uri L’Tzedek, the heart of a Brandeis education is to instill in young men and women a commitment to a just society and to bettering the lives of those among us who are less fortunate.”

-Rabbi David Saperstein, Director and Counsel, Religious Action Center of Reform Judaism
+Rabbi David Saperstein, Director Emeritus, Religious Action Center of Reform Judaism